-In this latest addition to our VST Plugin Dirctory, I’ve tried covering the best freeware parametric equalizer VST plugins.
-In case I’ve missed your favorite free parametric EQ isn’t included in the list, please suggest it in the comments section below.
+In this latest addition to our VST Plugin Directory, I’ve tried covering the best freeware parametric equalizer VST plugins.
+In case your favorite free parametric EQ isn’t included in the list, please suggest it in the comments section below.

 Note that there is a separate article covering freeware graphic equalizer VST plugins.
-If you’d like to learn more about different types of EQs check out this great article by Ethan Winer.
+If you’d like to learn more about different types of equalizers check out this great article by Ethan Winer.
 And here’s my favorite tutorial covering the subject of equalization in digital audio.
-Ok, on to the freebies now!
+OK, on to the freebies now!

 Follow the links for more info: